 Ms. Weiderhold is most recently the recipient of the 2016 LLMEA Private Teacher Award.
 Dana coaches chamber music at the Bear Crossing Chamber Music String Camp each summer as well as Vermont Music and Arts at Lyndon State College, VT.
 She is currently on faculty at the Linden Hall School, adjunct professor at Albright College and maintains a private studio located in the heart of West Chester, Pennsylvania.

 The members of ONE ALTERNATIVE are co-founders, Jill Haley on oboe/English horn and guitarist Mark Oppenlander.
-ONE ALTERNATIVE describes its sound as an acoustic fusion that blends the compositional form of classical music with the spontaneity of jazz and rock.
+ONE ALTERNATIVE describes its sound as an acoustic fusion that blends the compositional form of classical music with the spontaneity of jazz, folk and rock.
 The resulting mixture of these elements is an ever-changing, enjoyable listening experience.

-One Alternative is actively performing throughout the Eastern half of the United States.
+ONE ALTERNATIVE is actively performing throughout the Eastern half of the United States.
 Past performances have included Penns Landing and the Keswick Theatre in Philadelphia as well as the Merkin Concert Hall in New York City.
 The group has shared the stage with Spyro Gyra, Oregon, Pentangle, Larry Coryell, Acoustic Alchemy, and the Dixie Dregs, among others.
 Reviewing a One Alternative concert, Susan Pena of the Reading Eagle wrote: “One Alternative captivated the audience by displaying the precise playing and sinuous melodies that have gained them increased popularity.”

 ONE ALTERNATIVE has released six recordings.
 The first, “Greenlawn”, was recorded in 1985.
 It was described by Jonathan Takiff of the Philadelphia Daily News as the “tastiest independent record project to come out of these parts in many moons.”.
 The second album “Take Note”, released in 1988, received much praise from publications such as Billboard and CD Review, where John Diliberto wrote: “There are alot of artists masquerading as new acoustic musicians with saccharine new age formulas.
 But One Alternative brings a much needed vision to an increasingly faceless genre.”.
 In 1990, the third album “Shadows” was recorded and released.
 Radio airplay for this recording was heard on several hundred radio stations in the United States, as well as Japan and Spain.